onecrayon/tea-for-espresso/README.markdown

 Text Editor Actions for Espresso
 --------------------------------

+**This version of TEA for Espresso is officially deprecated as of [Espresso 2.0](http://macrabbit.com/espresso/2/).** If you are interested in leveraging TEA, please email MacRabbit for more information.

 Text Editor Actions (TEA) for Espresso is an [Espresso][1] plugin that provides numerous bundled actions and an infrastructure for easily creating more, whether you are a Sugar developer or not.